diedgr/ufi/README.md

 ## Terms of Use

-The UFI and associated materials (code, data, web viewer, and documentation) are provided under the following terms:
+The UFI and associated materials (code, data, [web viewer]([url](https://msugis.maps.arcgis.com/home/item.html?id=7f05b39310144840b05ac8ed9a67ce22#overview)), and documentation) are provided under the following terms:

 1. **Attribution**:
    Users of the UFI must provide proper attribution by citing the tool in any publications, presentations, or derivative works.
 Please use the following citation: